athertahir/development-with-wildfly/Lab Guides/md files/Chapter09/Episode_8_Openshift.md

 # Lab : Configuring Continuous Integration Using Jenkins
-In this chapter, we will teach you how to integrate application with Jenkins, a Continuous Integration (CI) server.
+In this episode, we will teach you how to integrate application with Jenkins, a Continuous Integration (CI) server.
 We will introduce CI concepts and how they can be implemented using Jenkins.
 We will configure a sample pipeline so that you can see how changes in application code are propagated to the deployed application.

 Let's start with the builds.